ome/omero-documentation/README.rst

 This is available via
-`TeX Live <http://www.tug.org/texlive/acquire-netinstall.html>`_) for Linux and MacOS X.  Many Linux distributions also have it packaged; so long as it's 2011 or greater, it should be fine.
+`TeX Live <http://www.tug.org/texlive/acquire-netinstall.html>`_) for Linux and MacOS X.  Many Linux distributions also have it packaged; so long as it is version 2010 or greater, it should be fine.
 If you install by hand, note that you must run

 ::